 With this in mind, the William and Flora Hewlett Foundation worked with Getty Images in 2015 and 2017 to create a library of powerful, positive and high-quality images showing women’s work and family life around the world.
 The David and Lucile Packard Foundation added hundreds of photographs to the collection beginning in 2018.

 All photographs are available—free of charge—to non-commercial users thanks to Creative Commons licensing (CC-BY-NC 4.0).
 The photos funded by the Hewlett Foundation are also available for licensing to Getty Images’ global customer base of creative agencies, businesses, news organizations, and other editorial clients.
-Photographs were taken by Jonathan Torgovnik, Paula Bronstein, Juan Arredondo, Nina Robinson, Yagazie Emezi, and Maheder Haileselassie Tadese, Ley Uwera, and Mansi Midha for Getty Images.
+Photographs were taken by Jonathan Torgovnik, Paula Bronstein, Juan Arredondo, Nina Robinson, Yagazie Emezi, Maheder Haileselassie Tadese, Ley Uwera, and Mansi Midha for Getty Images.

-The images show the connection between women’s work, their health, and ability to care for themselves and their families in 12 countries around the world: Colombia, Democratic Republic of the Congo, Ethiopia, Ghana, India, Kenya, Peru, Rwanda, Senegal, South Africa, Thailand, Uganda, and the United States.
-They also show women as active participants in their communities, accessing and providing quality reproductive health information and services,and advocating for better working conditions.
+The images show the connection between women’s work, their health, and ability to care for themselves and their families in 13 countries around the world: Colombia, Democratic Republic of the Congo, Ethiopia, Ghana, India, Kenya, Peru, Rwanda, Senegal, South Africa, Thailand, Uganda, and the United States.
+They also show women as active participants in their communities, accessing and providing quality reproductive health information and services, and advocating for better working conditions.

 The William and Flora Hewlett Foundation has long supported organizations that work to ensure women have full and fair opportunities to earn a living and can choose whether and when to have a family.
 Similarly, the David and Lucile Packard Foundation supports reproductive health advocates, researchers, and providers to advance quality sexual and reproductive health and rights.